jackskupien/Nissan-Frontier-Off-Road-Inclinometer/README.md

 ## What is in these folders?
 * Backup is everything that is on the Pi pico when it runs (just a copy of its storage)

+## Screen and front end
+By far the biggest pain of this project was getting the screen to cooperate.
+I made most of these pictures from scratch in GIMP.
+Any picture displayed on the screen I used had to be in a very specific format and size (320x240, I think).
+I used a helper python program called img2rgb565.py which someone else on here made and I made some modifications to.

 ## Power Supply
 behind the USB outlet there is a mini USB that plugs into the port, I split that with a splitter and fed it through the back of the small cubby next to the traction control switch.